 The history of CMS is a clear trend toward more advanced features and a more integrated user experience, which often manifests as comprehensive marketing suites or digital platforms.
 As Celerity points out, customers today expect more: They expect a smooth, consistent, and personalized experience across all platforms.

 That is one of the main reasons why digital experience platforms—which manages user experience across different digital touchpoints in the customer journey—are now evolving into digital experience clouds.

-A digital experience cloud is a fully managed platform to build and run digital experiences.
-Traditional content management and platform services are offered in one solution, and lets you create, scale, and deliver content and digital experiences to any digital channel and touchpoint in your customer journey.
+With a cloud, traditional content management and platform services are offered in one solution.
+This allows you to create, scale, and deliver content and digital experiences to any digital channel and touchpoint in your customer journey.

 Leaving security, operations, deployment, back-ups, upgrades, and scaling to cloud vendor experts means that you can focus on developing core business and save money.

 A lot of responsibility falls upon the cloud vendor.
 Also make sure to understand the difference between full-suite vendors and vendors offering integrations with third-party best-of-breed tools.

 Vegard Hovland Ottervig holds a Master's degree in film studies and has worked with journalism and marketing since 2010.
 He loves cycling, philosophy, gaming, and writing.

 Get some more insights 🤓